theshi-1128/awesome-agent-communication-security/README.md

 <h2>🤝 Contributing</h2>
 <p>
-We welcome contributions!<br>
+We welcome contributions!
 Feel free to <a href="https://github.com/Xuzhenhua55/awesome-llm-copyright-protection/issues">open an issue</a> or submit a pull request.
 </p>

 <hr/>